 Where to Get Married in Utah

-Utah is one of the most scenic states in the country, with diverse landscapes.
-You have countless options when it comes to eloping in Utah.
+Utah is one of the most scenic states in the country, with a variety of landscapes.
+From alpine mountains and unique salt flats to red rock deserts that make you feel like you’re on another planet!
+You have countless options when it comes to getting married in Utah.

 Moab

-On a budget?
-Find free locations to get married in Utah here
+Eloping with less than 25 guests?
+Find (nearly) free locations to get married in Utah here!

-If you are having a private elopement or a small wedding, a cabin or Airbnb can be a good option to be your landing place for getting ready and post ceremony activities.
+If you are having a private elopement or intimate wedding with less than 40 guests, a cabin or Airbnb can be a good option to be your landing place for getting ready and post ceremony activities.
+This is a more affordable option than a venue and it creates a cozy environment.
+I would recommend hiring a private-chef for the evening or having a casual reception with charcuterie tables.
+This is sure to be an intimate and meaningful experience for you and your guests.

 Airbnbs/Cabins for just the two of you